shakfu/pyhola/README.md

 Note that the the adaptagrams library provides a comprehensive swig-based python wrapper which is likely useful for most use-cases.

 This project provide a targeted pybind11 wrapper for the HOLA algorithm, and tries to provide a pythonic api along the way.
-There is also a [nanobind](https://github.com/wjakob/nanobind) wrapper in development which is still not functional.

 `pyhola` and the adaptagrams swig-based python wrapper have been used successfully in the [py2max project](https://github.com/shakfu/py2max), to provide auto-layout capability of programmatically generated Max patches.